Overview of the Email Delivery Service

 - Inline attachments.

 The Email Delivery platform supports higher volumes.
 Limits are set as a safeguard for our customers' reputation.
-To file a service request to increase the email sending limit, open the navigation menu.
-Under Governance and Administration, go to Service Limits.
-Click Request a service limit increase.
+To open a service request to increase the email sending limit, see Requesting a Service Limit Increase.

 Required IAM Service Policy